Teachers

 Dear Participating Teachers,

-Welcome to the 2023-24 school year!
+Welcome to the 2024-25 school year!
 Your mentor and the Santa Cruz/Silicon Valley New Teacher Project Team are pleased to work collaboratively with you to grow your skill, confidence, increase your ability to work successfully with each student, and support you to earn a California Clear Teaching Credential.

 We are excited to begin a new year with students and committed to the sustained focus on the health of our community and growing in our program vision to develop as culturally responsive antiracist educators.

 As an accredited agency, the SC/SVNTP will continue to uphold the Induction standards and any requirements set forth by the Commission on Teacher Credentialing.
-As outlined in the California Induction Standards, mentors are non-evaluative and will be collaborating with you on an average of not less than one hour each week.
+As outlined in the California Induction Standards, mentors are non-evaluative and will be collaborating with you for an average of not less than one hour each week.
 Our mentors look forward to thinking with you about developing self-awareness and reflection on your practice to build equitable and inclusive learning environments for each student.

 We encourage you to bookmark this webpage and return often for information about Induction.